 Following the tips outlined in this paper, and in this series as a whole, will help you design an HMI / SCADA project that delivers results.
 The development process is just that, a process; one that can be improved and refined over time.
 The ultimate goal for any serious HMI / SCADA project developer should not be one great project, but rather to create many great projects.
 The only way to do that is to improve your process and to look for the latest resources, training and software to aid you in creating projects that give your company a competitive edge.
-Keep working, keep developing great projects, and keep coming back to us for more tips on how to design HMI / SCADA projects like a pro.
+Keep working, keep developing great projects, and keep coming back to us for more SCADA and HMI examples and tips on how to design projects like a pro.

 Appendix A: Start-Up Phase Checklist